Erik Nielsen Whitehorse International Airport: History

-Development

-In spring 1920, preparation for the arrival of the US Army Black Wolf Squadron (4 US DeHavilland DH-4s) began on Cyr's wood lot on the hill above Whitehorse.
+In spring 1920, preparation for the arrival of the US Army Black Wolf Squadron (four de Havilland DH-4s) began on Cyr's wood lot on the hill above Whitehorse.
 The area was cleared for a landing strip.
 This landing strip was used by Treadwell Mining and Yukon Airways and Exploration Co. in the mid/late 1920s.

-Expanded between 1940 and 1941 by the federal Department of Transport, it was transferred to the Royal Canadian Air Force (RCAF) in 1942 as part of the Northwest Staging Route under the name of RCAF Station Whitehorse.
-It was closed in 1968 and the airfield resumed its status as a civilian airport.
+Expanded between 1940 and 1941 by the federal Department of Transport, the facility was transferred to the Royal Canadian Air Force (RCAF) in 1942 as part of the Northwest Staging Route under the name of RCAF Station Whitehorse.
+The base was closed in 1968, and the airfield resumed its status as a civilian airport.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle aircraft with no more than 50 passengers; however, they can handle up to 225 if the aircraft is unloaded in stages.

 The airport has two fixed-base operators for fuel, limited aircraft maintenance facilities.
 The control tower operates from 7 a.m. – 9 p.m. local time, and the Whitehorse Flight Service Station provides Airport Advisory Service during the remaining hours.
-ARFF services are also provided 24 hours a day, 7 days a week.
+Aircraft rescue and firefighting (ARFF) services are also provided 24 hours a day, 7 days a week.

 In addition to scheduled commercial service, numerous small air charter operators and bush pilots use the airport and it serves as a major base for water bombers used in forest firefighting operations.
-The airport also controls Whitehorse Water Aerodrome, a float plane base on Schwatka Lake.
+The airport also controls Whitehorse Water Aerodrome, a float plane operator based on Schwatka Lake.

-The airport gained a nonstop transatlantic flight in May 1998, when an Air Transat Lockheed L-1011 landed from Frankfurt with German tourists aboard.
-By the summer of 2000, three airlines were flying between Whitehorse and Europe; Condor and Balair had inaugurated services to Frankfurt and Zürich, respectively.
-However, Air Transat's route to Germany did not return after this season.
+In May 1998, Air Transat commenced a seasonal charter flight from Frankfurt to bring German tourists to the Yukon.
+This was Whitehorse's first direct link to Europe.
+The airline operated a Lockheed L-1011 TriStar widebody jetliner on the route.
 During the September 11 attacks, two aircraft approaching the United States from Asia were diverted to Whitehorse as part of Operation Yellow Ribbon.
 One of these flights, a Boeing 747 operating as Korean Air Flight 85, was feared to be hijacked; this was not the case as the jumbo jet was low on fuel.
 Many of the buildings in the downtown area near the airport were evacuated as a precaution.
 Those who witnessed the landing by the Korean Air 747 observed the Royal Canadian Mounted Police (RCMP) order the flight crew out at gunpoint.
-Meanwhile, the economic impact of the attacks contributed to Balair's collapse, so the link to Switzerland ended.

-The airport's parking lot is graced by an old Canadian Pacific Air Lines Douglas DC-3 on a pedestal that serves as a weather vane.
+The airport's parking lot is graced by an old Canadian Pacific Air Lines Douglas DC-3 on a pedestal that serves as a Weather vane.